 The top half of the output section of the Input channel strip contains the aux buss controls.
 Below the auxes, there is a pan control.
 On mono channels, the pan control affects the relative levels of the channel's left and right outputs to any stereo routing destinations.
 The pan of the Assigned channel can be controlled using the joystick in the centre section.
-The pan control can also be assigned to one of the rows of assignable encoders.
+The pan control can be assigned to the row of assignable encoders below the screen by pressing the Quick Select Pan button.